-Engage your BOQ representative as soon as possible to let them know you are planning on selling.
+Please contact your Branch, Business Banker or call BOQ on 1300 816 496 to let us know you are planning on selling.
 In addition to helping you through the discharge process, we’d love to chat with you about your needs and discuss potential options we can provide.

 I’m considering refinancing to another lender

 Sometimes circumstances change and you decide it’s time to look for a new loan or financial institution.
 If you’re in this position, we’d love to chat with you first about your needs and how we may be able to continue supporting you with your home lending.
 Please contact us if you require:

 - A review of your current BOQ loan(s), interest rates or fees